department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/surviving-spouse.md

     - url: /housing-assistance/home-loans/loan-types/cash-out-loan/
       title: Cash-out refinance loan
       description: Want to take cash out of your home equity to pay off debt, pay for school, or take care of other needs?
 Find out if you can get a VA-backed cash-out refinance loan.
-    - url: /housing-assistance/home-loans/trouble-making-payments/
-      title: Having trouble making payments on a VA-backed mortgage?
-      description: Find out how we can help you avoid foreclosure and keep your house.

 ---